MinaProtocol/mina-grants/README.md

 Browser Wallet (with optional chrome extension)
 - Minimum of $20,000 USD of Coda tokens
 - Project type: Open source
-- Enable sending, receiving, and delegating tokens using a web wallet with support for the Ledger.
+- Enable sending, receiving, and delegating Coda tokens using a web wallet with support for the Ledger.

 Mobile Wallet
 - Minimum of $40,000 USD worth of Coda tokens
-- Enable sending, receiving, and delegating tokens using a Mobile Wallet
+- Enable sending, receiving, and delegating Coda tokens using a Mobile Wallet

 **Protocol projects**